Stern Surname Meaning, History & Origin

-Stern Surname Genealogy
+Stern Surname Meaning

 There are as well English versions of the surname – Stern, Sterne, Stearn, and Stearns – which have had different origins.
 Here the name came from the Old English word styrne meaning “strict” and would have started perhaps as a nickname for a schoolmaster or perhaps a court official, one whose job it was to maintain discipline.

-Stern Resources on
+Select Stern Surname Resources on

 - The Stearn Family